-Does your website have any dead-ends?
-What about hidden content?
-Is each page getting the attention it deserves?
-How sure are you, really?
-These things matter: making your content findable for users and crawlable for Google is essential for SEO.
-So it’s time to give your site some TLC and clean your content up!
-Just follow four simple steps in our super easy workout to get your old content cleaned up in a jiffy.
+It’s time to clean up your old content!
+Does your website have any dusty corners or content that’s been swept under the carpet?
+Keeping your content fresh and findable is essential for SEO.
+So it’s time to give your site a spring clean and tidy that content up!
+Just follow the four simple steps in our super-easy workout to get your old content cleaned up in a jiffy.

-When it comes to content, keeping on top of all the loose ends has always been a chore.
-That changes now!
-With the release of Yoast SEO 16.9 we’ve added another SEO workout.
-Our new orphaned content workout will identify your pages and posts that don’t have any links, and walk you through four simple steps to clean up your content.
-You’ll decide whether to delete, hide or keep these pages and make any necessary improvements, before finally adding those all-important internal links.
+When it comes to content, keeping on top of all the loose ends has always been a challenge.
+It’s easy to end up with orphaned content that nobody can find.
+Our orphaned content workout will help you identify pages and posts that don’t have any links, and walk you through four simple steps to get your site tidy again.
 In the end, you’ll have better, more findable content.
 And that means improving your chances to get that content ranking in Google!

 Unlock our SEO workouts with Yoast SEO Premium